1inuxoid/dbcodeinterview/README.md

 }
 ```

-Provide an implementation which will allow multiple users to insert / read/ modify the data from the database.
+Provide an implementation which will allow multiple users to insert / read/ modify the data to/from the database.

 The data should be stored in a file per table in an appropriate format (format is not of material importance, text based formats like CSV are acceptable).

 The server can be, for example, implemented using Spring Boot:
 https://spring.io/guides/gs/spring-boot/